-The students will individually undertake a training program in reputed concerns in the field of Artificial Intelligence and Machine Learningduring summer vacation (at the end of sixth semester) for a minimum stipulated period of four weeks.
+The students will individually undertake a training program in reputed concerns in the field of Artificial Intelligence and Machine Learning during summer vacation (at the end of sixth semester) for a minimum stipulated period of four weeks.
 At the end of training the student has to submit the detailed report on the training undertaken within ten days from the commencement of the seventh semester.
 The student will be evaluated by a team of staff members nominated by the Head of the Department through a viva-voce examination.

 - 1. Face the audience and to interact during group discussion in the corporate interviews confidently. - 2.
 Acquire the ability to work in the actual environment and to use the technical resources. - 3.
-Apply prior acquired knowledge in problem solving and to demonstrate the use, interpretation and application of an appropriate international Artificial Intelligence and

-Machine Learning standard in a specific situation.

-- 4. Analyze a given Artificial Intelligence and Machine Learningproblem and to identify and implement appropriate problem solving methodology to propose a meaningful solution. - 5.
-Present the solution acquired in the form of written and oral presentation.
+Apply prior acquired knowledge in problem solving and to demonstrate the use, interpretation and application of an appropriate international Artificial Intelligence and Machine Learning standard in a specific situation. - 4.
+Analyze a given Artificial Intelligence and Machine Learning problem and to identify and implement appropriate problem solving methodology to propose a meaningful solution.

 Mapping of Course Outcomes with Programme Outcomes

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

-CO1 1 1 -
+CO1 1 1 - - - - - - - - - -

 CO2 1 2 2 - - - - - - - - 3

 CO3 1 - 2 1 2 - - - - - - -

-CO4 1 - ı - - - - - 2 - 2 1
+CO4 1 - - - - - - - 2 - 2 1

 CO5 1 - - - 2 - - - - 3 - -